oaknorthbank/python-interview/README.md

 ## Before the interview

-- Make sure you can run the project locally (`pytest` should run the tests).
+- Make sure you can run the project locally (`poetry run pytest` should run the tests).
 - Get familiar with the existing code.
 - Imagine this code was written a long time ago by an intern.
 - Don't write any code.